Loading...

 Digital Marketing

-As the global energy sector pivots toward a decarbonized economy, hydrogen (H₂) has solidified its position as a primary energy vector for power generation, heavy transport, and industrial feedstock.
-However, the unique physical properties of H₂ necessitate highly specialized flow-control components.
+As the global energy sector pivots toward a decarbonised economy, hydrogen (H₂) has solidified its position as a primary energy vector for power generation, heavy transport, and industrial feedstock.
+However, the physical and chemical properties of H₂ — including its extremely low molecular weight (2.016 g/mol), wide flammability range (4–75% in air), and propensity to induce metallic embrittlement — necessitate highly specialised flow-control components.
+This article analyses the technical requirements and material science behind the latest generation of high-pressure hydrogen valves designed to mitigate leakage and structural degradation, with specific reference to the Panam Valves product range.

-Standard industrial valves are often insufficient for hydrogen service due to three specific phenomena:
+Standard industrial valves are insufficient for hydrogen service due to the following specific phenomena:

 Atomic Permeation: